aaronjridley/airglow-controller/docs/UM_Setup.md

 10. cd into components/andor_wrapper/andorsdk_wrapper

+11. build it:
-11. python3 setup.py build_ext -i to build the python module
+python3 setup.py build_ext -i

 12. go into the airglow-controller directory and try: python3